Camping

 Let’s look at some key features for your next head torch....

 Don’t forget brightness is offset by power consumption, so a very bright head torch at full power won’t last as long as something less bright.
 The good news is, higher power models usually have a larger battery to compensate, although they may come at a premium price.
-Many head torches offer different brightness settings by pressing a button or turning a dial, e.g. low, medium, high.
-This allows you to extend the battery life if lower lumens are sufficient.
-Petzl’s Reactive Lighting also helps to address the brightness/burn time balance.
-More on that later.

 Many head torches also have a reserve function, a small amount of light that lasts long enough to get you back home or to another battery.

 Head torches will often have a spot focused LED for long distance with a second wide angle LED for proximity/flood lighting.
 Or, they may have several balanced LEDs to produce a very even wide beam pattern at different brightness levels.
-Have a think about the activities you’ll need your headtorch for and whether you’ll need to see long distance, wide angle or close up or even all three!
+Have a think about the activities you’ll need your head torch for and whether you’ll need to see long distance, wide angle or close up or even all three!

 Reactive Lighting is a technology developed by Petzl where the head torch senses the amount of light bouncing back and adjusts the brightness produced.
 Aiming the head torch into the distance activates full brightness and gives longer reach but when checking a map, the light output is reduced helping to reduce glare while also increasing burn time and making it perfect for all situations.
-Once you’ve tried it you’ll never go back!
-Not having to manually change the brightness with cold, often gloved hands is a complete game changer!

-adventure with you is personal preference.
+Head torches weighing much more than 200g can feel cumbersome and uncomfortable on your head, especially if you’re wearing them for long periods.
+How much weight you’re prepared to carry on your adventure with you is personal preference.
 Many organised events require you to carry a head torch as part of the essential safety kit.
-In this instance, weight plays a
+In this instance, weight plays a crucial factor choosing a head torch.

 Even for lighter models, thinking about how you want the weight distributed is important and there’s generally two main designs.
 An ‘all in one’ unit with the light and battery at the front or a ‘split’ design with the light on the front and battery on the rear.
 There are advantages to both including how compact the head torch feels and its balance on the head, much will depend on personal preference, comfort and the battery size needed